 James B Hunt Jr Centennial Cam 5143

-David Berube teaches courses in the communication of science and technology, risk communication, environmental risk communication, disaster communication, climate change communication and pandemic communication.
-He directs the Public Communication of Science and Technology Project from the 5th floor of the new Hunt Library on the Centennial Campus at NCSU, is a fellow in the Genetic Engineering and Society Center, and work with the College of Natural Resources as Associate Core Faculty member.
+David Berube teaches courses in the communication of science and technology, risk communication, environmental communication, risk communication, disaster communication, climate change communication, and pandemic communication.
+He directs the Public Communication of Science and Technology Project from the 5th floor of the new Hunt Library on the Centennial Campus at NCSU, is a fellow in the Genetic Engineering and Society Center, and works with the College of Natural Resources as an Associate Core Faculty member.

-Berube coached intercollegiate debating for 20 years and won three national championships and was national coach of the year in 1994.
+Berube coached intercollegiate debating for 20 years and won three national championships, and was national coach of the year in 1994.
 He wrote NON-POLICY DEBATING in 1994, authored dozens of articles and chapters in applied debating, and consulted with the English Speaking Union (UK).
 He was a journalist for both Gannett and Knight-Ridder and has over 100 articles in print.
-He is an equity actor, a member of both the Author’s League of American and the Dramatists Guild and is represented by Artists and Artisans.
+He is an equity actor, a member of both the Author’s League of America and the Dramatists Guild, and is represented by Artists and Artisans.

-Berube served on the steering committee for the International Council on Nanotechnology.
-He was the national chair of the Risk communication Division of the Society for Risk Analysis.
-He worked with Ketchum Communications, The Gerson-Lehrman Group, and the the Food Products Association/Grocery Manufacturers Association, Kraft Foods International, etc.
+Berube served on several steering committees for the International Council on Nanotechnology.
+He was the national chair of the Risk Communication Division of the Society for Risk Analysis.
+He worked with Ketchum Communications, The Gerson-Lehrman Group, the Food Products Association/Grocery Manufacturers Association, Kraft Foods International, etc.

 Berube served on the RCAC (risk communication advisory committee) for the US FDA and is serving on the Board of Scientific Counselors (BSC) for the National Toxicology Program (NTP) of the NIESH/NIH.